Obsidian vs Evernote 2026: Markdown Vault or Capture Engine?

 | Annual billing discount | Already in $48/yr | $129.99/yr Personal saves ~$30/yr |

-Two patterns.
-For solo users, Obsidian costs roughly $144 over three years if you pay for Sync; $0 if you accept iCloud or Dropbox.
+Two pricing patterns stand out.
+Solo users spend roughly $144 over three years on Obsidian if they pay for Sync, or $0 if they accept iCloud or Dropbox.
 Evernote Personal sits at $540 over three years even with the annual discount.
 For 5-person teams, the gap widens to roughly 2.5x in Obsidian's favor.

-The hidden cost in Evernote's column: storage.
-Personal includes 10GB monthly upload; users archiving heavy media routinely hit this and either delete content or upgrade to Professional.
+Storage is the hidden cost in Evernote's column.
+Personal includes 10GB monthly upload.
+Users archiving heavy media routinely hit this and either delete content or upgrade to Professional.
 Obsidian's storage cost is whatever your iCloud or Dropbox plan charges, typically $1-3/month for the volumes a notes vault occupies.

 Privacy and Long-Term Vendor Risk